 Special disclosures might be required in certain states, or areas within a state.
 Sometimes this is part of the residential disclosure form and other times it is a separate document.
 It addresses conditions in the area that could affect the home or property.
 Common examples include a home located in a flood zone, on a fault line, or along an airline flight path.

 It is also very important to remember that owners must fill out this form.
 No exceptions.
-An agent is not allowed to do this for the seller unless the agent is, in fact, the one actually selling the home.
+An agent is not allowed to do this for the seller unless the agent is the one selling the home.

 This option is also common in foreclosures, which can be a tricky situation.
 Banks have not lived in the home, so they are not aware of much of the information.
-In addition, foreclosures are often not in the best condition, either from revengeful owners or vandalism.
+Also, foreclosures are often not in the best condition, either from revengeful owners or vandalism.
 In these cases, no disclosure would be able to reveal the potential damage that could result from these situations.
-In these cases -– and I believe in all sales -– it is critical to have the home inspected.
+In these cases—and probably in all sales—it is critical to have the home inspected.